Every summer, we hold exciting art-related workshops here at PIGMENT TOKYO.

-In this workshop, you will experience stencil graffiti using Japanese art materials such as metal leaf and stencil templates.
+In this workshop, you will experience stencil graffiti using Japanese art materials such as metal leaves and stencil templates.

-By experimenting with the "transfer technique," you may deepen your knowledge about Banksy's artwork.
+By experimenting with the "transfer technique," you may deepen your knowledge of Banksy's artwork.

 This workshop includes a ticket to the "Who is Banksy?" exhibition which is located in the museum next door.